cornernote/minetest-skyblock/README.txt

 -- What else will this change in my game? --

-Some thigs have to be different in the minetest default mod because mapgen is disabled:
+Some things have to be different in the minetest default mod because mapgen is disabled:
 - falling below skyblock.WORLD_BOTTOM results in death and loss of items
 - lava and water collide to make stone
 - dig stone to randomly drop some items